Vaccine rollout will be different in each region, Ontario government says

 Stay-at-home order in effect in Toronto, Peel and North Bay-Parry Sound until at least March 8

-Ontario reported another 1,058 cases of COVID-19 on Monday, as one long-standing hot spot for the illness moves back into the province's colour-coded system of restrictions.
+Ontario reported another 1,058 cases of COVID-19 and 11 more deaths on Monday, as one long-standing hot spot for the illness moves back into the province's colour-coded system of restrictions.